nattvara/dfb/README.md

 ### Groups

-Domains should be organized by groups.
+Domains are backed up in groups.
 A group contians a number of domains, and restic repositories to backup those domains to.

 Creating groups is done with the `groups` command.